January 1 – June 12, 2020

 Problem-based learning (PBL) represents the next generation in law enforcement training by fostering critical thinking, and employing learning philosophies appropriate in today’s law enforcement world.

 In addition to an outstanding cadre of experts in the field, faculty includes a 1:6 facilitator to learner ratio.

-Non-Michigan police agencies wishing information on bringing the School to your state or agency, should contact email@example.com at 517-355-2197.
+Non-Michigan police agencies wishing information on bringing the School to your state or agency, should contact email@example.com (please expect a response to email inquiries within 48hrs) at 517-355-2197.

 Thank you for your interest in applying to the Michigan State University School of Staff and Command.

-Please download the document below to begin your application process:
+Please click the link below to begin your application process:

 Important Application Info

 - Application Deadline: November 08, 2019